magento/merchdocs/src/live-search/performance.md

 group: marketing
 ---

-The Live Search Performance dashboard provides insight into the effectiveness of search terms that shoppers use.
+The Live Search Performance dashboard provides insight into the search terms that shoppers use.
 The information can be used to identify trends, increase click-through, and improve the conversion rate.
 The Performance dashboard provides a snapshot of search metrics for a specific date range, and includes the following reports:

 - Unique searches
 - Zero results